ANelson82/petroleum_analytics/README.md

 # Hard Rules vs Business Rules

-Rules seperated into two segments:
+Rules separated into two segments:
 - Hard Rules (Pre Processing Rules)
     - Activate the data (by fixing data type issues)
-- Soft Rules/Business Rules (Post Processing Rules)
+- Business Rules (Post Processing Rules)
     - Transform the data based on downstream use cases

 Rules need to be modular and version controlled!
-Customers will likely question methods.
+Customers/analysts will likely question methods.

 # Preprocessing Rules

-Example of preprocessing rule, catching bad data that can be used to create filters or highlight erronus data.
+Example of preprocessing rule, catching bad data that can be used to create filters or highlight erroneous data.

 ```sql
 select basin as basin_bad_values